Event Notification clients

 Submitting an Event Notification

-To submit an Event Notification, your client must first request an using your client_id
+To submit an Event Notification, your client must first request an authorization token using your client_id

 and client_secret